dr-riz/407toll/README.md

 Output:
 1. Personal worth per hour = worth = salary / Year-work-hours
 2. Personal cost on free highway = distance / toll free-speed * worth
-3. Travel cost on 407, you are welcome to cross it with 407 ETR official calculator: https://www.407etr.com/en/tolls/tolls/toll-calculator.html
+3. Toll cost on 407 = distance * golden peak rate / 100, you are welcome to cross it with 407 ETR official calculator: https://www.407etr.com/en/tolls/tolls/toll-calculator.html
-4. Toll cost on 407 = distance * golden peak rate / 100
 5. Travel cost on 407 including personal time = distance / 407-speed * worth + Cost of travel on 407
 6. if (Personal cost on free highway > Travel cost on 407 including personal time) else no